cryscan/project-blue/_posts/2020-03-23-game-manager.markdown

 ```

 In previous versions, `LevelInfo` was a member of the Game Manager, but later on we found that it is scene specific so it is extracted out and became a component of level zones.
+From then on the Game Manager only keeps data that passes through levels, such as player health.
+It also serves saving mechanism in the next section.

 # Support Save/Load
 Saving the player's progress is to write the current game state into a file (serialization) and to load it back next time (deserialization).

+At first I had no idea of what kind of information should I store for the progress and planed to make the system as generic as possible.
+I have even tried to write a custom attribute annotates individual fields to be saved, which wasted a quite amount of time.
-To keep everything simple at first, we choose to only keep track of the last level and check point the player reached to.
+After discussing with pod leaders, we choose only to keep track of the last level and check point the player reached to.
-Since the progress (defined in `LevelInfo`) are references to `GameObject` and `Transform`, which are runtime determined,
-I have to convert them into strings to serialize them.
-Also, to make it easier for finding those objects back after loading, I record their full path.

 ```c#
 // class SaveLoad